 - FAFSA: IRS Data Retrieval Tips and Tricks - StepUp

 Checking On Your Financial Aid Application

-- We send out financial aid offers or other instructions to fully admitted students by email generally one week after submitting the FAFSA
+- We send out financial aid offers or other instructions to fully admitted students by email generally one week after FAFSA submission.

 - Financial aid is accepted through the MyUSU website.
 Students should first review the Terms and Conditions of financial aid to know their responsibilities when accepting financial aid.